TitanHero/Dns-resolvercrypt-english/README.md

-## :warning: Importan :warning: ### this proyect was moved to Gitlab here's only the README if you want to clone the repo follow the next link:
+## :warning: Important this proyect was moved to [Gitlab](https://gitlab.com) here's only the README if you want to clone the repo follow the next link: https://gitlab.com/TitanHero/Dns-resolvercrypt

 # Dns-resolvercrypt-english